Meta battles U.S. antitrust agency over future of virtual reality

 The majority of the more than 400 apps available in the Quest app store are produced by external developers.
 Meta owns the most popular virtual reality app in the Quest app store, Beat Saber, which it acquired in 2019.

-Meta is expected to argue that the FTC did a poor job of defining the relevant market and that it competes with a whole range of fitness content, not just VR-dedicated fitness apps.
+Meta argued that the FTC did a poor job of defining the relevant market and that it competes with a whole range of fitness content, not just VR-dedicated fitness apps.

-It is also expected to argue that the FTC underestimated the competition in the market for VR-dedicated fitness apps.
+It also said that the FTC underestimated the competition in the market for VR-dedicated fitness apps.

 The social media company agreed to buy Within in October 2021, a day after changing its name from Facebook to Meta, signalling its ambition to build an immersive virtual environment known as the metaverse.